krh3rtz/Glocal/README.md

 Glocal is a small application coded in Python 3.4, used to produce KML files in order to geo locate ip addresses on the globe.

-This application has been built using great projects:
+This application has been built using some great projects:

 [+] Pygeoip (2014, Jennifer Ennis, William Tisäter. ):